Easiklip Floating Hardwood Floor Installation (With Floor Clips)

 We'd like to point out that laying your hardwood floor, much like laying a carpet, should be the last addition for your project.
 At this point, any other building work, fixtures or decorations should already be completed.

 As a general rule, the Easiklip boards will be laid with the boards running lengthwise down the longest wall.
 Another popular option is to lay them perpendicular to the wall that has a window in it to make the room appear larger.

-Follow these steps to lay your Easiklip solid hardwood floor:
+Follow these steps to know how to lay floating hardwood floors:

 - Place 15mm spacer blocks along the length of each wall at 200-300mm intervals.

 - Having decided which wall you will start against (likely the longest wall), attach necessary clips to the bottom of your first board.
 With the tongue facing the spacer blocks, place the board onto the DPM in the left hand corner of the room (as you look at the wall in front of you).
 The board should touch the 15mm spacer blocks and the clips should be facing you.

 - Repeat step #2 with each subsequent board being laid from left to right and with the clips facing towards you.
 Each board should be pushed against the spacers and the tongue and groove on the short edge of each board should fit snugly into one another.

 - Once you complete the first row, the last board will need to be crosscut to length, allowing for the 15mm expansion gap at the end of the row.

 - Start the next row ensuring that you leave the 15mm expansion gap between the short edge of the new board and the wall.
 Choose a board that is approximately 150mm longer or shorter than the board you are attaching it to.
 It may be possible to use the crosscut piece from the end of the last row you completed.